apache/parquet-format/Geospatial.md

 calculations.

 * `NaN`: Not a Number.
-A `Point` with no X and Y values in WKB is represented by a `Point` with each ordinate value set to an IEEE-754 NaN value (e.g., hex: `01 01 00 00 00 00 00 00 00 00 00 00 f8 7f 00 00 00 00 00 00 f8 7f`).
+A `Point` with no X and Y values in WKB is represented by a `Point` with each coordinate value set to an IEEE-754 NaN value (e.g., hex: `01 01 00 00 00 00 00 00 00 00 00 00 f8 7f 00 00 00 00 00 00 f8 7f`).
   NaN values in other geometry types are typically considered invalid geometries by other libraries.